Cement Evaluation and Remediation

 For more details, please contact us at firstname.lastname@example.org.

-William K. (Bill) Ott is an independent, international petroleum consultant based in both Houston and Singapore.
-He was an SPE Distinguished Lecturer in 2007–2008, and has conducted technical petroleum industry courses worldwide.
-He has written numerous technical papers relating to well completions and workovers, and is coauthor of the popular World Oil Modern Sandface Completion Practices Handbook and World Oil Downhole Remediation for Mature Oil & Gas Fields.
+William K. (Bill) Ott, PE is an independent, international petroleum consultant based in both Houston and Singapore and a registered professional engineer in Texas with more than 40 years of well completion and workover experience.
+He was an SPE Distinguished Lecturer in 2007–2008 and has conducted technical petroleum industry courses worldwide.
+He has written numerous technical papers relating to well completions and workovers, and is coauthor of the popular World Oil Modern Sandface Completion Practices Handbook and World Oil Downhole Remediation for Mature Oil & Gas Fields Handbook.
+Ott holds a BS in chemical engineering from the University of Missouri.